sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 * First [Generate an SSH key](https://doc.hpccloud.surfsara.nl/oortdoc/docs/wikis/SSHkey).
 This will generate two files: a public and a private key.
 The private key will stay safe in your laptop, the public key will be copied to the [UI](https://ui.hpccloud.surfsara.nl/).
 If you already have an SSH key stored in your laptop, you may skip this step.
+* Copy the contents of your **public** ssh key on your laptop (file ends in `.pub`).
-* Then go to your user profile by selecting the *buddy* icon on the top-right of the screen and select Settings.
+* Go to your user profile by selecting the *buddy* icon on the top-right of the screen and select Settings.
 A dialogue pops up.
 In the dialogue, go to the Info page.
 * Locate the section `Public SSH Key`, and click on the blue edit icon.
-Copy the **public** key you created and paste it here.
+Paste the **public** key contents.
 * Close the window.
 Your public key is automatically stored in your profile.

 > **NOTE:**